tasmota/docs/docs/Lights.md

 `SETOPTION99 1` -> to enable detection of the raising edge of the zero-crossing.<br/>
 `PWMFREQUENCY 100` -> (50hz) or 120 (60hz) depending on the frequency of the main in your country.<br/>
 `LEDTABLE 0` -> for normal lamps or motors.<br/>
-`Setoption 60 0`<br/>
-`Sleep 250` -> Due to the fact that the counter is used for detection.
-You have to set sleepmode manually<br/>
-`SAVEDATA 0` -> is  required because the interrupt on the counter and the write to the flash will create a freeze of the device.<br/>
-(you have to be aware that any powerchange and other information will now NOT saved every second to the flash).<br/>

 |Configuration|(see below)|
 |---|---|